Yay295/Reddit-Highlight-Newest-Comments/README.md

 Based on https://greasyfork.org/en/scripts/1868-reddit-highlight-newest-comments v1.5.7 by [JonnyRobbie](https://github.com/jonnyrobbie).

 ## Changelog
+- 1.11.4
+  - Fix getting the post ID for deleted posts on Old Reddit.
 - 1.11.3
   - Add functions to get the thread ID for New Reddit and New New Reddit.
 - 1.11.2